“I photograph what I’m afraid of, what I can’t deal with, or understand without the camera.”

 He also collaborated with co-directors/stars Dawn Luebbe and Jocelyn Deboer of Gulp Splash Productions on the short film THE ARRIVAL, which won awards in the US and abroad, including the Audience Award at The Chicago Critics Film Festival in 2017, Best Narrative Short Film: Wüzburg International film Festival 2018, and Best International Short Film at the Roma International Short Film Festival.
 Kenji also collaborated with Gulp Splash on the short film BUZZ, directed by Mitch Magee, which won the Audience Award at BRNO16 Film Festival.

-The last short film he shot, SUNDAY DINNER, was directed by Kevin Mead and stars Don Fanelli (also screenwriter), Jon Gabrus, Mary Holland, Michael Antonucci, and Andrew Law.
+In 2019 he shot the short, SUNDAY DINNER, directed by Kevin Mead and starring Don Fanelli (also screenwriter), Jon Gabrus, Mary Holland, Michael Antonucci, and Andrew Law.
 It won the Audience Award for Best Narrative Short at The Ashland Independent Film Festival in 2020.